 Holiday type

+Discover the benefits of an Ayurveda Panchakarma holiday.
+PureandCure, Ayurveda travel specialists since 2005, offers a wide selection of professional Panchakarma retreats.
 Panchakarma is a traditional Ayurvedic therapy that involves a series of cleansing and rejuvenating treatments for body and mind.
 The Ayurveda panchakarma treatments boost the body’s immune system.
 The word ‘Panchakarma’ comes from the Sanskrit language and means ‘five actions’ or ‘five treatments’.
 A panchakarma cleanses your body in five ways.
 These five ways will restore balance to the doshas (energies).
 The main aspects are oil massages, medicinal sweating and cleansing the frontal sinuses (eyes and mucous membranes of the nose).
-These Ayurvedic treatments complement one another completely.
 You are diagnosed by an Ayurvedic doctor to determine your dosha (energies) balance and identify any imbalances that need to be addressed.
 Panchakarma is a highly individualized treatment that is tailored to each person's unique constitution and health needs.
 It is usually conducted over a minimum of 2 weeks to several weeks and is typically performed under the guidance of an Ayurvedic doctor.

 Read more